 Online Appendix.
 Policy Brief.
 Research Summary.

-Media: Wall Street Journal, Washington Post, Politico, ScienceNews, CalMatters.
+Media: Wall Street Journal, Washington Post, NBC News, Politico, ScienceNews, CalMatters.

 Abstract